 Here's a great new large format (9 x 12) book from noted small-boat (and large-boat) designer Dudley Dix.
 Chapters include things like: Nautical Terms and Coefficients, the Argument in Favor of Lofting, Hull Shapes and Sea Keeping, Sailing Rigs, and a section called Around Alone in an Open Boat about small-boat adventurer Ant Steward.
 180 pages, includes many photos and diagrams.

 Small Boat Cruising on Great Salt Lake: Past and Present by Marilyn Kraczek is full of personal cruising stories and local history.
 Unusual for its small-boat emphasis, this 312 page book is a a real find for anyone thinking of sailing the shallow "desert sea."
 Soft cover.

 From the editors of Small Craft Advisor magazine, Small Boats Big Adventures compiles seven years of interviews with small-boat adventurers, writers and designers.
 Includes interviews with Phil Bolger, Larry Brown, Sven Yrvind (Lundin), and 12 others.
 Includes a 3-page preface and many photos.
-1st edition.

 166 pages.
 Soft cover.

 Here's a VERY small-boat specific title you won't find many other places.
 Author Joe Farinaccio sits down with experts from all over the sailing world and talk small trimarans.
 Interviews inlude: Russel Brown, Dick Newick, Chris Ostlind, Chuck Leinweber, Gary Dierking and many others.
 Boats discussed include: Magnum, Windrider, Rave, Weta, Tremolino and many others.